aoterolorenzo/AOCryptobot/README.md

 Strategy 3 (lets say MACD based):
 - Backtest profit in last 5 days 4,31%, std dev 1,54%.
 Strategy says is tradeable

-Choice rules are take the best profit / std dev ratio, so MACD is selected.
+Choice rules are taking the best profit / std dev ratio, so MACD is selected.
 Start trading.

 ##### Parametrizing strategies

 Alanlyzer algorithms can, in addition to calculate profits with backtest, try the backtests with different parameters.
-Lets say you develop an strategy with the enter rule "enter if EMA increases in X (being X a parameter)" and the exit rule the same bit inverse. **The backtesting algorithm can calculate the best parameters combination** in terms of profit.
+Lets say you develop an strategy with the enter rule "enter if EMA increases in X (being X a parameter)" and the exit rule the same, but inverse. **The backtesting algorithm can calculate the best parameters combination** in terms of profit.
 So the bot calculates not only your past profit but the best combination of parameters to get the maximum profit.
-This is because if the market is, for example, more stable, the slope necessary to get the bigger profit could be different than in other situations, so the slope (of the way you use the parameters) change in different market situations, **the bot will calculate it and proceed to trade always with the best combination**.
+This is because if the market is, for example, more stable, the slope necessary to get the bigger profit could be different than in other situations, so the slope (or what you parametrize) changes in different market situations, **the bot will calculate it and proceed to trade always with the best combination**.
 Pretty amazing :)

 # Market Maker Mode